 Newsrooms play a crucial role in shaping public discourse and understanding of current events.
 By actively hiring trans journalists, they can foster a more nuanced, diverse, and reflective media landscape across beats and coverage areas.
 Trans journalists bring unique perspectives and life experiences that enrich news coverage, ensuring stories resonate with a broader range of communities.
 Their presence helps debunk stereotypes and biases, providing a more accurate portrayal of the diverse populace they serve.
 Additionally, trans journalists can offer a deeper understanding of issues related to gender identity and LGBTQ+ rights, promoting greater accuracy, empathy, and sensitivity in reporting.
 Embracing trans voices in newsrooms is not just an act of inclusivity; it is a strategic imperative for news organizations to achieve comprehensive and authentic storytelling that represents the full tapestry of society.

-Going Beyond Breaking News
+04Going Beyond Breaking News

 Context clues might include:

 As a journalist, it’s important to prioritize accuracy while still meeting deadlines.
-A good general rule to avoid replicating mis- or disinformation[36] is by only publishing details your own newsroom has verified.
+A good general rule to avoid replicating mis- or disinformation40 is only publishing details your own newsroom has verified.
 At times, this may require you to publish partial information, particularly in breaking news stories, then update it once you’ve verified an individual’s gender identity.

 This applies whether or not you’re knowingly reporting on a transgender person.